Parisian picnic pops up at Place des Vosges

 "It's a sort of ritual, a need for social contact.
 It's a chance to get together and meet new people," said Claire Verckel, a regular at the gourmet event.

-Sheltered by the cloistered arcades of Paris' oldest square, diners raised glasses in toasts and savored their meals by candlelight, while in the background a white grand piano provided musical accompaniment.
+Sheltered by the cloistered arcades of Paris' oldest square, diners raised glasses in toasts and savoured their meals by candlelight, while in the background a white grand piano provided musical accompaniment.

 "I came out of curiosity, but the atmosphere is amazing," said first-timer Arnaud Bonichon.